-- What are the top marketing grants for nonprofits?
+- What are the top marketing grants?

 Nonprofit marketing grants can provide the right push for your organization to build a solid communication strategy with supporters.
 But this can’t be done without finding the right grant for your needs and following the necessary steps to apply.
 Ready to learn more?
 Let’s dive in.

 A nonprofit grant is a fund awarded to an eligible organization that does not need to be repaid.
 Marketing grants are often rewarded based on nonprofit values or industry criteria.
 These grants come from various sources: